PaulGyasi28/react-calculator/README.md

 # react-calculator
-A simple design with Reactjs
+A simple calculator with Reactjs and js functions